Thursday, 13 July 2023

 Mysterious windows and doorways

-The first and last pages of the Books of Revelations
+The first and last pages of the Book of Revelation

-Tonight we dined as the sun was sliding into sea as we set sail for Rhodes.
+After a day of biblical scenes, we dined quietly watching the sun sink lower in the sky.
+We had set sail for Rhodes.
 Later we sat under a green sky with coffee and liqueur.
-Loving being at sea!
-As the sun slips slowly behind the mountains of Patmos …… what a day
+It is wonderful being at sea!
+As the sun slipped slowly behind the mountains of Patmos …… what a magical day.
+The first of many I suspect.

 The dancers on board put on a fabulous show